urbit/urbit.org-reloaded/content/events/2022-11-01-developer-week.md

 From the 14th until the 18th of November the Urbit Foundation is organizing Urbit Developer Week.
 A week full of announcements, good conversations, the launch of several new initiatives and much more.

-Stay tuned here or on urbit.org, we will release the full schedule soon.
+Stay tuned here or on the network, we will release the full schedule soon.